coolsamson7/dorm/README.md

 In addition to the supplied Kotlin API a GraphQL server is available giving access to all CRUD and Query possibilities.
 The internal schema is created dynamically based on the internal registry.

-For the already mentioned `Person` object, it will create the following schema.

-Based on this fixed technical types and inputs:
+For the already mentioned `Person` object, it will create a schema based on the following technical types and inputs

 ```GraphQL
 type OperationResult {
   count: Int